 Safe Physical Climate Goal: AVHS & FSA Our schools are a source of pride in our community with safe, clean and healthy facilities where our students can learn, achieve and thrive.
 Objectives Action Steps Resources Project Lead Outcomes 1.)
 Identify and address/secure critical facility vulnerabilities and hazards Continue to evaluate effectiveness of alarms, bell systems, and fire code compliance and address identified weaknesses.
 Update all facilities maps and hazard response materials as needed.
 Staff/room clipboards and Google Folder with hazard response information Head of Maintenance Principal Concerns will be reviewed and strategies will be developed to address each as needed.
-2.)
-Identify and address surveillance camera needs and/or security devices in/or around school property to reduce the incidents of theft, violence, bullying, and vandalism as measured by discipline reports. a.)
-Install vaping/smoking/loud noise detectors in locker rooms and bathrooms to deter vaping. a.) https://www.flysen se.net/ Principal IT Director Concerns will be reviewed and strategies will be developed.
 3.)
 Strengthen and practice crisis response plans a.)
-Revise crisis response plans as neded. b.)
+Revise crisis response plans as needed. b.)
 Collaborate with local public safety and emergency response agencies to assess and revise campus crisis response plans c.)
 In coordination with public safety partners, review and update campus crisis response plans and develop emergency response chart for classrooms d.)
-Provide ongoing site staff and faculty training a.)
+Provide ongoing site staff and faculty training on crisis response procedures a.)
 MVPD and MVFD b.)
 Principal c.)
 Online training through FEMA Principal Annual review and update of site plans.
-Development and installation of emergency response chart for classrooms.
+Development and installation of emergency response charts for classrooms.
 Fire drills, earthquake, and lock-down exercises will be logged by site administration.

-on crisis response procedures 4.
-Implement evidence-based safety protocols to support student, staff, and visitor safety related to COVID-19. a.)
-Maintain a supply of PPE and distribute as needed.b.)
-Monitor all reports of COVID-19 cases and contacts. a.)
-PPE b.)
-Signage Principal working with DO All persons on campus follow COVID-19 safety protocols.
-Safe workplace environment for all with minimal COVID-19 positive cases.
+4. Continue to follow safety protocol developed by Santa Clara County related to COVID-19.
+2) Monitor district and county directive; act in accordance with guidelines. covid19.sccgov.org/covid19-guidelines Principal working with DO All persons on campus follow COVID-19 safety protocols.
+Safe workplace environment for all with minimal COVID-19 nocitive coces positive cases.